Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 A perfect Melbourne day tour worth taking advantage of is the Yarra Valley Wine, Cider and Chocolate day tour.
 Get picked up at your hotel in Melbourne and be whisked away for a day of decadence.

-Visit multiple wineries, a cider stop and a trip to Yarra Valley Chocolaterie all from the comfort of a vehicle you don’t have to drive.
+Visit multiple wineries for wine tasting and visit the Yarra Valley Chocolaterie all from the comfort of a vehicle you don’t have to drive.

-If you’re travelling with your own vehicle you can still do a tour of the wineries, but only with a designated driver of course.
+If you’re travelling with your own vehicle you can still do a tour of the wineries.
+But you’ll need a designated driver if you’re wine tasting of course.

 You can get a reliable, cheap rental car here.